Aaron98990/ways-of-the-game/misconduct.md

 - "The other team is getting more fouls than us" / "That's the third time" / "How many more times?" / "All game"
 - "Why are you smiling. " / "You're smiling. " (I don't know if this is unique to me but I smile a lot apparently)
 - "I'm going to report you" (say name is on match report)
-- "Ask the assistant" (sometimes helpful to ask)
+- "Ask the assistant" (usually helpful to go and ask)
 - [Good heckling](/heckles.md)

 Players give information on how they want the game called.
 Take it in sometimes.